Suicide car bomb, gunmen attack prison in east Afghanistan

 Afghanistan has seen a recent spike in violence, with most attacks claimed by the local IS affiliate.

+A United Nations report last month estimated there are around 2,200 IS members in Afghanistan, and that while its leadership has been depleted, the group “remains capable of carrying out high-profile attacks in various parts of the country, including Kabul.”

-Efforts to get peace talks between the Taliban and the Kabul government underway have stalled after the Taliban and the U.S. signed a deal in February, seen as a blueprint to ending Afghanistan’s decades of war.
+Efforts to get peace talks underway between the Taliban and the Kabul government have stalled after the Taliban and the U.S. signed a deal in February, seen as a blueprint to ending Afghanistan’s decades of war.

+That deal was struck to allow the U.S. to end its 19-year involvement in Afghanistan, and calls on the Taliban to guarantee its territory will not be used by terrorist groups.
+The deal is also expected to guarantee the Taliban’s all-out participation in the fight against IS.

 Associated Press writer Kathy Gannon contributed from Islamabad.